Racing for Holland: History

-Racing for Holland was incepted in 1999 as Talkline Racing for Holland.
-The team would participate in that year's 24 Hours of Le Mans in collaboration with German Konrad Motorsport, with drivers Jan Lammers, Tom Coronel and Peter Kox, and Talkline serving as mainsponsor.
+Racing for Holland wascreated in 1999 as Talkline Racing for Holland.
+The team would participate in that year's 24 Hours of Le Mans in collaboration with Konrad Motorsport.
+Drivers for the race were Jan Lammers, Tom Coronel and Peter Kox.
 Talkline would withdraw sponsorship after the 2000 race, in which the team was disqualified after Tom Coronel left the car for more than 30 meter to collect his lost rear tire, starting a struggle to find funding.
-In 2001 Racing for Holland for the first time took part in the 24 Hours of Le Mans without help of Konrad Motorsport, resulting again in a DNF.
+In 2001, Racing for Holland for the first time took part in the 24 Hours of Le Mans without help from Konrad Motorsport, resulting again in a retirement.
 However, Racing for Holland were showing a fast pace ever since their debut on Le Mans and they finished for the first time in 2002, in 8th place, and a year later a best ever finish in 6th place.

 Sportscar Racing

 Racing for Holland's Dome S101-Judd at the 2006 24 Hours of Le Mans, showing a special paint scheme for the 2006 FIFA World Cup.

-Racing for Holland has for many years campaigned a Dome S101 sportscar powered by a Judd engine in the FIA Sportscar Championship, Le Mans Series, and the most of all the 24 Hours of Le Mans, including a best of sixth place overall in 2003.
+Racing for Holland had for many years campaigned a Dome S101 prototype powered by a Judd engine in the FIA Sportscar Championship, Le Mans Series, and the most of all the 24 Hours of Le Mans, including a best of sixth place overall in 2003.

 With the Dome-Judd combination, Racing for Holland was successful in winning the FIA Sportscar Championship in 2002 and 2003 after having finished third in 2001.
 In the Le Mans Series, Racing for Holland has not had as much success, finishing ninth in the LMP1 standings in both 2005 and 2006.